Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Experimental Data-Driven Study

-As we want to find relation between conic $R$ and Gaussian $\sigma$, let assume that $R = k \sigma$, $k \in \N$.
-Thus we solved the following integral
+In order to find a relation between the conic $R$ and Gaussian $\sigma$, we assume that $R = k \sigma$, $k \in \N$.
+We can then solve the following integral

-The result is lower incomplete Gamma function which has numerically known values.
-These values are computed in Table \ref{tab:gauss_mass} for $k \in \left\{ 1, 2, 3, 4 \right\}$.
-For instance, Gaussian mass for $\sigma = \frac{R}{3}$ is inside the base of the cone with radius $R$ by almost $99 \%$.
-Thus their pedestrian counts are comparable which is depicted in Figure \ref{fig:rnd_6_Gauss_cone_simil}.
+The result is the \emph{lower incomplete Gamma function}, which has numerically computable values.
+Gaussian mass inside the base of the cone for $k \in \left\{ 1, 2, 3, 4 \right\}$ is presented in Table \ref{tab:gauss_mass}.
+For instance, when $\sigma = \frac{R}{3}$, the mass of the Gaussian kernel inside the base of the cone with radius $R$ is approximately $99\,\%$.
+Thus, their densities are comparable, as illustrated in Figure \ref{fig:rnd_6_Gauss_cone_simil}.